psamsotha/ngrx-effects-example/README.md

 ### Test

 Due to a [bug with `@ngrx/effect`][2] we need to run a post install script.
-If you're on a unix system, the `postinstall` script will automatically be run when you `npm install`.
+If you're on a unix system, run `npm run postinstall:unix`.
 On Windows you need to run `npm run postinstall:win`.
 Then to test, run

     npm run test